 - Tap Auto Iris > Off, and then do one of the following: - > On the Iris slider, tap either Open or Close.
 The iris moves one step with each tap. - > Tap and drag the Iris slider handle upwards to open the iris, or downwards to close it.

-Tip: For Panasonic cameras, to adjust the iris step size, go to the Config > Operation > Joystick area, and then adjust Iris Open/Close Button Sensitivity.
+Tip: To adjust the Iris Open/Close Sensitivity on Sony ILME-FR7 and Panasonic PTZ cameras, go to the Config > Operation > Joystick area, and then adjust Iris Open/Close Button Sensitivity.